CBID2/Glam-Up-My-Markup-Submission/README.md

 ## Inspiration

 We were thinking about back to our childhood playing video games like Pokemon Silver or Zelda.
 So, we decided to create a form where the player has to pick an activity and they get another teammate after clicking one the submit button.
+To learn more about our creation process, check out [@CBID2's post on Dev.to](https://dev.to/cbid2/lets-go-camping-4g02).
 ## The Result

 ![Preview of the final result](/docs/preview.png)